cabalism/cabal-website/index.md

 if it can.

 Stack's project is a `.yaml` file and Cabal's is a `.project` file (by convention).
+Each tools' command allows specifying alternate projects with options, shown below specifying the default project names.

+- `--stack-yaml=stack.yaml`
+- `--project-file=cabal.project`

-Each tools' command allows specifying alternate projects with their `--stack-yaml` and `--project-file` options.
-Both tools will pick up the project if it uses the default name, `stack.yaml` and `cabal.project` respectively.
+Both tools will pick up the project implicitly if it uses the default project file name.

 ::: info
 Everything in a Stack project must be in the one file.
 That's a limitation of